Dave Ramsey – Total Money Makeover. We Paid off $65,000

 This is my book review of Dave Ramsey –

 If you are in a lot of debt, don’t know where your money is going or just want to manage money better I think this book is a great start.
 This is my #1 recommended book for beginner’s.

 Awhile back my sister and dad really got into Dave Ramsey and started to pay off their debt, then slowly they fell off the boat.
 The book collected dust for both of them.
-I started reading about money and my sister suggested I read Dave Ramsey’s book.
+I started reading about money and my sister suggested I read Dave Ramsey’s financial books.
 Like me with a fresh 6 pack of butter tarts……..
 I ate it up!

 The book was a super easy read and full of real stories of people who did the system and are living it up now debt free.
 I think I read the book in 2 days and its no small book.
 It was time to start.
 I suggested to the wife to read it as well because we are going to do this!
 She read it in about a week and was on board as well.

 I owe a lot credit of our financial position to this man.
 We were over 60k in debt when I read this book, with his system we paid that off in roughly 2 years.
 As Dave says We were sick and tired of being sick and tired…… I drank the juice, pushed the chips and went all in.

 The start of the book is about his life, he went big when he was in his early 20’s and was really wealthy but it was built on debt.
 The bank eventually called him out on all his loans and he went bankrupt.
 He slowly increased his wealth again through hard work and old school common sense.